GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 added previously.
 1. Enter a subject and a message and then click **Send**.

-If sending the email fails, log in to SendGrid website and verify that your SendGrid account is active.
+If sending the email message fails, log in to SendGrid website and verify that your SendGrid account is active.
 It's possible that activating the account can take some time.
-You can also check SendGrid's email activity page to see whether your email was blocked for some reason.
+You can also check SendGrid's email activity page to see whether your email message was blocked for some reason.

 ## Next steps